Ian Iqbal Rashid: Curating and festivals

+Personal life

+Rashid is openly gay.
+In the early 1990s, Rashid moved to London, where he met his partner, the writer, curator, and academic Peter Ride.

 Awards

-Amongst many awards and festival prizes, Rashid has received the Writer's Guild of Great Britain Award for Television Series Writing and the Aga Khan Award for Excellence in the Arts.
+Rashid won the Writer's Guild of Great Britain Award for Television Series Writing (for This Life) and the Aga Khan Award for Excellence in the Arts.

 He was selected as one of 2010's Breakthrough Brits on the prestigious UK Film Council (BFI) programme alongside Riz Ahmed, Yann Demange, Daniel Kaluuya and others.
-His film and TV career began when he won a place on the prestigious BBC internship scheme Black Screen, alongside writers such as playwright Tanika Gupta.

-In 2022, Ian was awarded a fellowship on the CBC-BIPOC TV & Film Showrunner Catalyst in partnership with the Canadian Film Centre as an emerging television/streaming Show Runner.
+In 2022, Ian was awarded a fellowship on the CBC-BIPOC TV & Film Showrunner Catalyst in partnership with the Canadian Film Centre as an emerging television/streaming showrunner.

+His work as a writer and executive producer on the show Sort Of earned him a Peabody Award in 2021 and another nomination in 2022.
+For Sort Of, he has also been nominated for Best Writing in a Comedy Series at the 10th Canadian Screen Awards and at the 2022 Writers Guild of Canada Awards for his work on the episode titled "Sort Of Mary Poppins".

-His poetry has been nominated for the Gerald Lampert Memorial Award.
+His poetry has been nominated for the Gerald Lampert Award.